 What a profound thought!
 And possibly due to his smiling photo splashing in his pool, we only see one side of his life.
 If he was sitting in a wheelchair looking disparaged and weary, would we see him the same?
 Would our emotions change?
 Of course, they would.

 Some would argue that if the Father healed him and he grew limbs, he’d have a more prominent ministry, but what has given him a ministry is his attitude and vigor to make something of this precious life regardless of his physical condition.
-By the way, two of the seven with tetra-amelia syndrome are sports writers and journalist.
+By the way, two of the seven with tetra-amelia syndrome are sports writers and journalists.

 I believe in healing and multiple ways of being healed, but is everyone healed physically?
 No. Not even the most righteous missionaries in the Newer Testament.
 Not even the great prophet Elisha who died in his disease.
 Wouldn’t they be eating foods that were grown the Torah way?
 Eating Kosher?
 Of course!
 Wouldn’t they have a better grasp of anointing oils and laying hands on the sick?
-Why would Paul (Sha’ul) tell Timothy to have a little wine for his stomach, if a swing of his suit jacket, a dab of oil and a “By His stripes you are healed” would work?
+Why would Paul (Sha’ul) tell Timothy to have a little wine for his stomach, if a swing of his suit jacket, a dab of oil, and a “By His stripes you are healed” would work?

 “Wrong sir, wrong!”
 Willy Wonka.

-But let’s face it, there are many people with arms and legs that are suffering greater than smiling Nick.
+But let’s face it, many people with arms and legs that are suffering greater than smiling Nick.
 He encourages people to enjoy life and be thankful, grateful even, but if you give him enough kale juice, cut out sugar and carbs, slather him in oils, will he grow arms and legs?
 Not likely.
-These things work well for the person who is healthy, or for the ones who have taken their health for granted and have become couch potatoes.
+These things work well for the person who is healthy or for the ones who have taken their health for granted and have become couch potatoes.

 I want to present a thought: Could Nick be more whole than you and I?
 More joyful–More thankful?
 Wasting less time than those with limbs?